-Darkness has trouble seeing through light; light on the other hand sees through darkness.
 Picture yourself in a dark room, and suddenly someone shines a flashlight on you.
 Wouldn’t you be blinded by the light?
-Conversely, if you were the one holding the flashlight, you would see what’s going on in that dark room.
+Conversely, if you were the one holding the flashlight, you could see what’s going on in the dark.

-Similarly, the spiritual Light of the world shines through the darkness, which means God can see through anything, and nobody can hide from Him.
-God’s understanding even penetrates the depths of hell.
+Similarly, the spiritual Light of the world shines through the darkness.
+God can see through anything; nothing is hidden from Him.
+God’s understanding penetrates the depths of hell.
 Using many word pictures, Psalm 139 describes God’s far-reaching radius (Psalm 139:7-12):

 7 Where can I go from your Spirit?